 The charges related to the costs of maintaining grass verges and other parts of the estate, a practice dating back to the 19th and 20th centuries and generally entailing charges of between £2 and £10 a year.

-New rentcharges were prohibited in most circumstances in 1977, but are still permitted in the case of estates.
+New rentcharges were prohibited in most circumstances in 1977.
+Despite this, it is still permitted in the case of estates.
+However, this can cause legal problems for those unaware of what an estate rentcharge is.

 Using a ‘deed of transfer’, ‘rentowners,’ the people to whom rentcharges are paid, have extensive powers to recover monies due, which can include taking possession of the property if funds are not paid within 40 days.